KhodingNow/KhodingNow/README.md

 I ethically conduct Software development experiments as well as Hack,Pentest, Red / Blue Team APi security especially GraphQL APIs for the last number of years on my my Home Kali Linux lab environment.
 A heavy Linux user, in Programming, Security, Docker, Kubernetes, Git version control, Git Action automation, etc.

-API Programming #Security_Projects on GitHub: |
+# API Programming #Security_Projects on GitHub: |
 1. <a href= " https://github.com/KhodingNow/pythonProject8.git "</a> - this is a Data Structure programming project using Python.
 2. <a href= " https://github.com/KhodingNow/FrontEndDev.git "<a/> - A frontEnd Dev site build with HTML and CSS mainly.
 3. <a href="https://github.com/KhodingNow/FigmaToHTML.git "<a/> - This is a FrontEnd Dev project, converting FIGMA to HTML, using CSS, a little JS too.
 4. <a href=" https://github.com/KhodingNow/Malware_Analysis.git "<a/> - This is a Malware Analysis  code written in Python to protect servers and increase security awareness for Devs, SystAdmins.

-Problem Solving at WORK - Mathematical_THINKING Mindset for productivity gains in the workplace - a talk to Managers and leaders.
+# Problem Solving at WORK - Mathematical_THINKING Mindset for productivity gains in the workplace - an online video talk to Managers.

  * <a href= " https://youtu.be/DAw0fP27wH8?si=ZIRm43bnIHLAGPUF" <a/>